 $262,716,749

-"Parasite" (2019) is a South Korean black comedy thriller that broke barriers by becoming the first non-English language film to win the Academy Award for Best Picture.
-Despite its groundbreaking success and four Academy Awards, the film’s true brilliance lies in its exploration of class and privilege.
-One memorable line—"It's easy to be nice when you're rich," remarks the mother (Jang Hye-jin)—captures its biting social commentary.
+"Parasite" (2019) is a South Korean black comedy thriller that made cinematic history by becoming the first non-English language film to win the Academy Award for Best Picture.
+Although it swept four Academy Awards, the movie’s true genius lies in its incisive exploration of class, privilege, and social inequality.
+The line, “It's easy to be nice when you're rich,” spoken by the mother (Jang Hye-jin), perfectly exemplifies its sharp social critique.

 Recommended: